Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 Bazel should reach 1.0 around September and we can hope for more auto-configuration
 (for setting up lazy-laoding for example).
-Keep in mind that Bazel is still considered an experiment, and has the "Labs" label.
+Keep in mind that the Bazel build support is still considered an experiment, and has the "Labs" label.
+You can check out more resources on [bazel.angular.io](https://bazel.angular.io).
 At the time of writing, Bazel is impressive but still for the thrill seekers!

 If you want to learn more about Angular, check out our ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular))!